-In determining the recoverable amount of a CGU, various estimates are employed.
-The Company determines the recoverable amount of fixed assets as the higher of fair value less costs to sell or its value in use.
-The Company determines fair value less costs to sell using estimates such as projected future sales, earnings, capital investments and discount rates for trademarks, and determines the recoverable amount of goodwill based on value in use.
+The Company determines the recoverable amount of goodwill based on its VIU, using significant assumptions such as projected future sales and earnings, terminal growth rates and discount rates.

 Projected future sales and earnings are consistent with strategic plans provided to the Company's Board.
 Discount rates are based on an estimate of the Company's weighted average cost of capital taking into account external industry information reflecting the risk associated with the specific cash flows.